 First, let’s review the types of emails you might send:

-These are usually informational or promotional messages sent to people who asked you to keep them updated, such as prospects, clients, reporters, vendors, affiliates, etc. Marketing emails encompass a variety of content, but most are used to send newsletters, sales promotions, announcements, press releases, follow-ups and surveys.
+These are usually informational or promotional messages sent to people who asked you to keep them updated, such as prospects, clients, reporters, vendors, affiliates, etc. Marketing emails encompass a variety of content, but most are used to send newsletters and drip email campaigns, sales promotions, announcements, press releases, follow-ups and surveys.

 This type of email is usually automated and triggered by your customers’ activities.
 Examples of transactional emails include welcome messages, order tracking, received payments, registration confirmations, etc.